Health and Safety Responsibilities for Private Landlords

 The Health and Safety Executive has issued an important safety alert.
 Where boilers are located away from external walls, flues are more likely to run through ceiling (or wall) voids.
 In such cases when the gas appliance is serviced or maintained it can be difficult, or impossible, to determine whether the flue has been installed correctly or whether it is still in good condition.

-Where a flue fault exists in combination with a boiler which is not operating correctly, dangerous levels of carbon monoxide (CO)2 could be released into the living accommodation.
-CO is a colourless, odourless, tasteless, poisonous gas produced by incomplete burning of carbon-based fuels.
+Where a flue fault exists in combination with a boiler which is not operating correctly, dangerous levels of carbon monoxide (CO2) could be released into the living accommodation.
+CO2 is a colourless, odourless, tasteless, poisonous gas produced by incomplete burning of carbon-based fuels.
 It stops the blood from bringing oxygen to cells, tissues, and organs and can kill quickly, without warning.

 Carbon Monoxide Alarms

-From October 2013 a change in building regulations require landlords to fit carbon monoxide alarms.
-Carbon monoxide is know as the 'Silent killer' because it is a poisonous gas that cannot be seen, smelt or tasted.
+From October 2013 a change in building regulations requires landlords to fit carbon monoxide alarms.
+Carbon monoxide is know as the 'silent killer' because it is a poisonous gas that cannot be seen, smelt or tasted.
 Appliances fuelled by solid fuel (coal or wood), oil or gas all have the potential to cause carbon monoxide poisoning if they are poorly installed, badly maintained or incorrectly used.
-Law change to tackle 'silent killer' for more information.
+See Law change to tackle 'silent killer' for more information.

 This guidance takes effect from 1 December 2015.

 Private landlords in Scotland are required by law to ensure that a rented house meets the repairing standard at the start of a tenancy and throughout a tenancy.